 5. Write Related Content to Your Popular Blog Posts

 Go to your Google Analytics or whatever analytics tool you use and see the popular blog posts on your blog.
-You’d get an idea which blog posts are getting more attention.
+You’d get an idea of which blog posts are getting more attention.
 Either write follow-up blog posts or create relevant content to attract the same audience.

-What the attention on your popular blog posts tells is that your certain blog posts are doing well, and providing the value to a specific audience out there – it means your keywords, titles, write-ups, and screenshots are working just fine on those blog posts.
+What the attention on your popular blog posts tells is that your certain blog posts are doing well, and providing value to a specific audience out there – it means your keywords, titles, write-ups, and screenshots are working just fine on those blog posts.

 Similarly, it also explains that you chose the right blog post topic back then.
 So what you need to do is create relevant content to amass more attention because you have spotted a segment of the audience that requires certain information and you could help them out.